The Great CAPA Balancing Act: Knowing How And When To Act

 We will look at each of these in more detail.

 It may be as difficult to predict the re-occurrence of a problem as the first occurrence of it.
-And yet, if there is at least an attempt to measure and scale this, a perspective can often be reached.
+And yet, if there is at least an attempt to measure and scale a perspective can often be reached.
 This is particularly true if measurements exist that can compare that state of something.
 Poor inventory control can be a function of fluctuating customer demand, which may seem not to be controlled.
 But many vendors find ways to better predict the needs of a customer than they do.
 Starting with a simple scale of how frequently this issue is likely to occur can help determine the resources that need to be applied.

 FREE ISO 9001 Corrective/Preventive Action Guide